RLRC: Reinforcement Learning-based Recovery for Compressed Vision-Language-Action Models: Experiments

 \subsection{Setup}

-\textbf{Benchmark.} We choose ManiSkill3 \cite{tao2024maniskill3} as the benchmark simulation environment for evaluating the performance of VLAs.
-Using ManiSkill over the previously used LIBERO is primarily because ManiSkill supports parallel multiple environments, which is crucial for improving the efficiency of RL.
-Specifically, we utilize the PutOnPlateInScene25Main task suite introduced by Liu et al. \cite{liu2025can}, which comprises a diverse set of manipulation tasks requiring the agent to grasp various objects and place them onto designated plates across multiple scene configurations with an 8-DoF WidowX-250S arm.
-The benchmark is divided into two splits: an in-distribution (IND) set containing 16 tasks that are seen during training, and an out-of-distribution (OOD) set comprising 9 unseen tasks, shown in Fig. \ref{fig:maniskill}.
-Each evaluation episode involves randomized object and plate positions, as well as background scene variations, posing significant challenges for perception and control under distribution shift.
+\textbf{Benchmark.} We choose LIBERO\cite{liu2023libero} and ManiSkill3\cite{tao2024maniskill3} as the benchmark simulation environments for evaluating the performance of VLAs.
+In ManiSkill3, we adopt the PutOnPlateInScene25Main task suite introduced by Liu et al.\cite{liu2025can}.
+This benchmark is divided into two splits: an in-distribution (IND) set containing 16 tasks that are seen during training, and an out-of-distribution (OOD) set comprising 9 unseen tasks.

-\textbf{Baselines.} To assess the effectiveness of our proposed RLRC, we adopt VLA-Cache \cite{xu2025vla} as a competitive baseline for comparison.
-We also select several model compression techniques originally developed for LLMs.
+\textbf{Baselines.} For baseline comparisons, we apply RLRC to three representative VLA models, including OpenVLA \cite{kim2024openvla}, OpenVLA-OFT \cite{kim2025fine}, and GR00T N1.6 \cite{bjorck2025gr00t}, and obtain their corresponding RLRC variants.
+This design demonstrates that RLRC is compatible with diverse architectural paradigms, including both autoregressive and diffusion-based formulations.
+In addition to these adapted models, we include several widely used VLA approaches as baselines, such as $\pi_0$ \cite{black2410pi0}, $\pi_{0}$-Fast \cite{pertsch2025fast}, and SpatialVLA \cite{qu2025spatialvla}.
+To further examine performance in the low-resource regime, we incorporate a set of native lightweight models, including SmolVLA \cite{shukor2025smolvla}, UniACT \cite{zheng2025universal}, and VLA-OS \cite{gao2025vlaos}.
+We also compare with recent acceleration methods for VLAs, including VLA-Cache \cite{xu2025vla}, EfficientVLA \cite{yang2025efficientvla}, LightVLA \cite{jiang2025better}, and SP-VLA \cite{li2025sp}.
+Among these approaches, VLA-Cache, EfficientVLA, and SP-VLA operate without additional training, while LightVLA requires further optimization.

 \textbf{Metrics.} To evaluate the model’s capability in solving robotic tasks, we choose task \textit{success rate} as the primary metric.
 In addition to the hardware performance of VLAs, we report 3 key metrics: \textit{memory consumption}, \textit{inference time per step}, and \textit{action throughput}.

-These metrics provide a comprehensive view of the model's computational efficiency and suitability for deployment in resource-constrained robotic systems.
+\textbf{Implementation Details.} We implement three variants, namely OpenVLA-RLRC, OpenVLA-OFT-RLRC, and GR00T-RLRC.
+RL training is performed within the RLinf \cite{zang2025rlinf} framework.
+The 4-bit quantization is implemented based on the bitsandbytes library using the nf4 format \cite{dettmers2023qlora}.
+For LIBERO, success rates are computed over 500 runs per suite, and for ManiSkill, IND and OOD tasks are evaluated over 128 runs each.
+Hardware performance is averaged over 5 independent trials.
+Unless noted, all results are measured on an NVIDIA RTX 5880 Ada GPU.